Gearing up for the new baby? Here’s your ultimate list of what to stock up on before baby is born to make those newborn months more convenient.

 - Stock up on things you know you’ll need: This seems obvious, but avoid items you think you’ll need and instead focus on the ones you’re sure you will.
 As inconvenient as it is to get something you ended up needing after all, at least you won’t end up with unused items piled at home.

-- Do a last minute inventory before your due date: You can’t predict our due dates, but if you happen to find yourself waiting for baby, do a last minute check.
-See which items have run low since you last purchased them.
+- Do a last minute inventory as you get closer to your due date: See which items have run low since you last purchased them.
 Do you have enough toothpaste?
 Tissue boxes?
 Shampoo and conditioner?
 The last few weeks before your due date is a great opportunity to spot any low supplies you may have.

 The first few days and weeks will feel chaotic.
 As much as you’ve prepared for the baby, don’t forget your own household essentials as well.
-You’re not exactly in the mood to put on “outside clothes,” much less get in the car to pick household items up.
+You won’t exactly be in the mood to put on “outside clothes,” much less get in the car to pick household items up.

 Stock up on cleaning supplies you’ll need for daily maintenance, as well as paper plates and plastic utensils to keep dishes at bay.
 Kitchen staples can make for quick meals and snacks, while food from others as well as freezer meals make sure you and your family have food to eat.